lewagon/dotfiles/05-Rails/02-Rails-CRUD/01-Rails-Task-Manager/README.md

 ### Routing

-Build a Rails todolist application.
 Your todo-app should have 7 entry points in the routing:

 1. `GET '/tasks'`: get all your tasks.
 1. `GET '/tasks/:id'`: get a precise task, e.g `GET '/tasks/3'` get task with id=3